Razzy9270/jumpcutter/README.md

 You will need **Python 3.7.3** and **ffmpeg** for this script to work, with a computer running **Windows 10**.

 Other operating systems may work with this script, but they are currently **untested**.

-## Building with NIX
-`nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.